Loading...

 Include Healthy Fats

-Opt for rose wines that are classified as dry, as they generally contain less sugar compared to sweeter varieties.
+Opt for dry wines as they typically contain less sugar compared to sweet wines.

 healthspan-mbl